 We know the value proposition of community foundations is shifting.
-Over the past several years, the East Bay Community Foundation has started implementing new ways of partnering with donors, social movements, and the community at large.
+Over the past several years, East Bay Community Foundation has started implementing new ways of partnering with donors, social movements, and the community at large.

 Community Investment & Partnerships

 The core benefit of the community foundation model continues to be a foundation’s experiential, qualitative, and deeply personal knowledge of a specific community.
-We work closely with a group of core grantees creating transformational change in Alameda and Contra Costa Counties.
+We work closely with a group of core grantees creating transformational change in Alameda and Contra Costa counties.

 Investing For Social Good